robert-hardy/statistical_inference/PITCHME.md

 ---?image=plots/tosses.png&size=auto 70%
 ---

-Here is an example from the Puga, Kryzwinski and Altman paper.
+That picture was inspired by the calculation done in the Puga, Kryzwinski and Altman paper.

 ---